-The following is the raw transcription of the journal of the removal of three tribes (Cow Creek Umpqua, Yoncalla Kalapuya, Southern Molalla) from the Umpqua Reservation west of Roseburg to the Grand Ronde Encampment (later Grand Ronde Reservation) at the western edge of the Willamette Valley.
+The following is the raw transcription of the journal of the removal of Four tribes (Cow Creek Umpqua, Upper Umpqua, Yoncalla Kalapuya, Southern Molalla) from the Umpqua Reservation west of Roseburg to the Grand Ronde Encampment (later Grand Ronde Reservation) at the western edge of the Willamette Valley.
 I have made some notes of clarification or questions regarding the legibility of the original handwritten journal of Robert Metcalf, Sub Indian Agent.
 The copy of the original journal was collected by me in the Winter of 2016 at Western Oregon University.
 The journal is in the correspondence series of RG 75 M2 Oregon Superintendency Reel 14, 1856 collection.
 I have now worked sporadically over the past year to fully digitize the most significant correspondence from all reels of the series.

 I have not yet parsed out the route, and when that can be done I will add images to each segment of the route.
 Parts of the route clearly follow the Applegate Trail, but portions appear to deviate to avoid conflicts with settlers.
 These other sections need to be researched closely.